dangraeber/academic_site/index.markdown

       <a href="https://uni-potsdam.de/en/cepa/welcome-to-cepa">Center for Economic Policy Analysis (CEPA)</a>.
       At the SOEP, my research focuses on well-being.
 As a behavioral economist, my work primarily explores health economics, well-being, and the development of risk preferences.
 I also have a keen interest in the economics of entrepreneurship.
-My research has been featured in esteemed journals such as
+My research has been featured in journals such as
       <em>Entrepreneurship Theory and Practice&nbsp;(IF = 10.5)</em>,
       <em>Journal of Population Economics&nbsp;(IF = 6.5)</em>, and
       <em>PLOS&nbsp;ONE&nbsp;(IF = 3.7)</em>.
 In 2022, I was honored with an award for one of the best